richardvenneman/appsignal-docs/source/standalone-agent/installation.html.md

 Once you edit the configuration file you need to restart the agent.

 - On Ubuntu 14.04 use `service appsignal-agent restart`
-- On Ubuntu 16.04 and up use `systemctl restart appsignal-agent`
+- On Centos/Redhat 7 and Ubuntu 16.04 and up use `systemctl restart appsignal-agent`

 ## Collected metrics